Every wondered what the right exercises are for your age-group? Here is a thorough breakdown of the recommended exercise for each age group.

 - Daily gentle cardiovascular exercise for 20-30 minutes per session

 My favourite exercise is still Pilates as it can actually been safely done at any age and gives a full body workout.
-Join one of my classes in Horison or Northcliff, Johannesburg: Group Pilates classes.
+Join one of my classes in Horison, Johannesburg: Group Pilates classes.

 Charlotte Jean Steenekamp